hypatia-of-sva/alad/README.md

 This will pull in all OpenAL symbols except the functions.

-There are two interfaces to initialize the API, the (recomended) simplified interface and the manual interface, that gives you more options.
+There are two interfaces to initialize the API, the (recomended) simplified interface and the manual interface with more options.

 ### Simplified Interface